hdShang/arxiv-daily/docs/cs-RO/2025-10-08/papers/251007067v1-bring-the-apple-not-the-sofa-impact-of-irrelevant-context-in-embodie.md

 ---
 layout: default
-title: Bring the Apple, Not the Sofa: Impact of Irrelevant Context in Embodied AI Commands on VLA Models
+title: "Bring the Apple, Not the Sofa: Impact of Irrelevant Context in Embodied AI Commands on VLA Models"
 ---

 # Bring the Apple, Not the Sofa: Impact of Irrelevant Context in Embodied AI Commands on VLA Models